Velocidex/velociraptor-docs/content/blog/2022/2022-01-12-WMI-Eventing/_index.md

 # Conclusions

-Durig this post, we have shown 3 techniques for detecting WMI event consumers that are worth considering.
-We can collect these datapoints over an entire network in minutes using Velociraptor's "hunt" capability.
-Similarly Velociraptor notebook workflow assists bubling up suspicious entries to the top quickly as part of analysis.
+During this post, we have shown 3 techniques for detecting WMI event consumers that are worth considering.
+We can collect these data-points over an entire network in minutes using Velociraptor's "hunt" capability.
+Similarly Velociraptor notebook workflow assists bubbling up suspicious entries to the top quickly as part of analysis.

-The Velociraptor platform aims to provide visability and access to endpoint data.
-If you would like to try Velociraptor it is availible on Github under an open source licence.
+The Velociraptor platform aims to provide visibility and access to endpoint data.
+If you would like to try Velociraptor it is available on Github under an open source licence.
 As always, please file issues on the bug tracker or ask questions on our mailing list velociraptor-discuss@googlegroups.com.
 You can also chat with us directly on discord at https://www.velocidex.com/discord